Ponytail palm &

 Introducing the ponytail palm, known as Beaucarnea recurvata.
 Native to Southern Brazil, the ponytail palm is also known as the "elephant's foot palm or elephant foot tree" because of its enlarged lower trunk, which resembles an elephant's foot.

-The ponytail palm is a unique indoor plant that is neither a palm nor a ponytail.
+Within the agave family, the ponytail palm is a distinct plant that is neither a palm nor a ponytail.
 Ponytail palms are actually succulents, despite popular belief.
 Whether it's a succulent or a true palm itself, it adds a touch of tropical flair and botanical fascination to every area of your home.
-The ponytail palm, Beaucarnea recurvata, is more closely related to desert plants in the Agave and Yucca genera.

 The Ponytail Palm is a popular houseplant with a distinctive appearance and a thick, bloated brown stem that stores water at its thick, swollen stem and trunk base, often called a bulb or caudex.